JiangpengHe/JiangpengHe.github.io/_pages/about.md

 <i>I warmly welcome anyone interested in collaborating or discussing research with me, whether remotely or in person.
 Potential topics related to **continual learning**, **long-tail learning**, and **AI for health care**.</i>

-<span style="color: red; font-weight: bold;">I will be joining the <a href='https://cs.indiana.edu/'>Department of Computer Science at Indiana University Bloomington</a> as a tenure-track Assistant Professor starting the Fall 2025 semester.
-I am seeking highly motivated Ph.D students for Spring 2026 and Fall 2026.
+<span style="color: red; font-weight: bold;">I am seeking highly motivated Ph.D students for Spring 2026 and Fall 2026.
 Please email me your CV if you are interested.
-Make sure to indicate whether you are applying for **2026Spring**, **2026Fall**, or **Research Intern** in your email title.</span>
+Make sure to indicate whether you are applying for 2026Spring, 2026Fall, or Research Intern in your email title.</span>